 - Deadline: May 1

-Sponsored by the American Hotel and Lodging Educational Foundation (AHLEF), this scholarship provides lodging management students with educational funding.
-Eligible candidates must be enrolled in an undergraduate or graduate hospitality management program.
-Applicants should be U.S. citizens or permanent residents with a GPA of 2.5 or higher.
+Sponsored by the American Hotel and Lodging Educational Foundation, this scholarship provides lodging management students with educational funding.
+Eligible candidates need U.S. citizenship and enrollment in an undergraduate or graduate hospitality management program with a minimum 2.5 GPA.

-Preference is given to students of Asian-Indian descent, members of other minority groups, and Auro Hotels employees.
+Students of Asian Indian descent, members of other minority groups, and Auro Hotels employees receive preference.

 Professional Organizations for Asian and Pacific Islander Students

-The NAAAP strives to empower Asian and Pacific-Islander leaders through networking, professional development, and community service.
+The NAAAP strives to empower Asian and Pacific Islander leaders through networking, professional development, and community service opportunities.
 Membership benefits include access to the organization's career center, professional webinars, and resource groups.

 Also known as OCO, Asian Pacific American Advocates is a membership-driven organization with more than 50 chapters throughout the country.
 Members gain access to job listings and receive discounts on partner services and products.

-This association connects professionals and MBA students across industries to assists partners and sponsors in achieving business growth.
+This association connects professionals and MBA students across industries to assist partners and sponsors in achieving business growth.
 AscendNAAMBA hosts a Women's Leadership Council, national conference, and mentoring programs.

 Scholarships for Undocumented MBA Students